 - Killian Tillie: Okay this dude is literally Davis Bertans.
 He could help so many teams.
 I’m looking at you Danny Ainge.

-- 2 really good offensive seniors with leadership experience (Payton Pritchard and Markus Howard)
+- 3 really good offensive veteran guards with leadership experience (Payton Pritchard, Markus Howard, Devon Dotson)

 - The 2 best defensive guards in the county (Tre Jones and Ashton Hagans)

 - Cassius Stanley is going to be good… eventually.
 He will be a project.

 *All stats, heights, and weights taken from Basketball Reference*